Deep-focus earthquake: Focal mechanisms

 The pattern of energy radiation of an earthquake is represented by the moment tensor solution, which is graphically represented by beachball diagrams.
 An explosive or implosive mechanism produces an isotropic seismic source.
-Slip on a planar fault surface results in what is known as a double-couple source.
-Uniform outward motion in a single plane due to normal shortening gives rise is known as a compensated linear vector dipole source.
+Slip on a planar fault surface results in a double-couple source.
+Uniform outward motion in a single plane due to normal shortening is known as a compensated linear vector dipole source.
 Deep-focus earthquakes have been shown to contain a combination of these sources.
-The focal mechanisms of deep earthquakes depend on their positions in subducting tectonic plates.
-At depths greater than 400 km, down-dip compression dominates, while at depths of 250-300 km (also corresponding to a minimum in earthquake numbers vs. depth), the stress regime is more ambiguous but closer to down-dip tension.
+The focal mechanisms of deep-focus earthquakes depend on their positions in subducting tectonic plates.
+At depths greater than 400 km, down-dip compression dominates, while at depths of 250–300 km (also corresponding to a minimum in earthquake numbers vs. depth), the stress regime is more ambiguous but closer to down-dip tension.

 Physical process

 Shallow-focus earthquakes are the result of the sudden release of strain energy built up over time in rock by brittle fracture and frictional slip over planar surfaces.
 However, the physical mechanism of deep focus earthquakes is poorly understood.
 Subducted lithosphere subject to the pressure and temperature regime at depths greater than 300 km should not exhibit brittle behavior, but should rather respond to stress by plastic deformation.
-Several physical mechanisms have been proposed for the nucleation and propagation of deep-focus earthquakes; however, the exact process remains an outstanding problem in the field of deep earth seismology.
+Several physical mechanisms have been proposed for the nucleation and propagation of deep-focus earthquakes; however, the exact process remains an outstanding problem in the field of deep-earth seismology.

 The following four subsections outline proposals which could explain the physical mechanism allowing deep focus earthquakes to occur.
 With the exception of solid-solid phase transitions, the proposed theories for the focal mechanism of deep earthquakes hold equal footing in current scientific literature.

 Solid-solid phase transitions

-The earliest proposed mechanism for the generation of deep-focus earthquakes is an implosion due to a phase transition of material to a higher density, lower volume phase.
+The earliest proposed mechanism for the generation of deep-focus earthquakes is an implosion due to a phase transition of material to a higher-density, lower-volume phase.
 The olivine-spinel phase transition is thought to occur at a depth of 410 km in the interior of the earth.
 This hypothesis proposes that metastable olivine in oceanic lithosphere subducted to depths greater than 410 km undergoes a sudden phase transition to spinel structure.
 The increase in density due to the reaction would cause an implosion giving rise to the earthquake.
 This mechanism has been largely discredited due to the lack of a significant isotropic signature in the moment tensor solution of deep-focus earthquakes.